Forcing a System Crash

 There is no response at all to the mouse or keyboard, and no use of the disk.

-If an experienced debugging technician is present, he or she can hook up a kernel debugger and analyze the problem.
+If an experienced debugging technician is present, they can attach a kernel debugger and analyze the problem.
 For some tips on what to look for when this situation occurs, see Debugging a Stalled System.

 However, if no technician is present, you may wish to create a kernel-mode dump file and send it to an off-site technician.
 This dump file can be used to analyze the cause of the error.